2023 Credit Card Debt Statistics

 How much credit card debt do Americans have?

-Since the fourth quarter of 2021, credit card balances have risen by $130 billion.
-With the increase, Americans’ credit card debt stands $59 billion higher than the record set in the fourth quarter of 2019, when balances stood at $927 billion.
-Thanks to rising interest rates, stubborn inflation and myriad other economic factors, it’s likely just a matter of time before credit card balances surpass $1 trillion for the first time since the New York Fed began tracking.
+With this latest increase, credit card balances have risen by $223 billion since the fourth quarter of 2021.
+Americans’ credit card debt is $152 billion higher than the record set in the fourth quarter of 2019, when balances stood at $927 billion.
+However, thanks to record interest rates, stubborn inflation and myriad other economic factors, credit card balances are likely only going to climb, at least in the near future.

 Card debt showed hockey-stick growth until the financial collapse in 2008, when balances fell from $866 billion in the fourth quarter of 2008 to $660 billion in the first quarter of 2013.
 But, as you can see in the chart below, the hockey stick returned.